DigiBP/Team-Victorinox/README.md

 **Notebook Access**: [PRO Pharmacy REST API Notebook in Deepnote](https://deepnote.com/workspace/datalbert-6d30db34-a25b-4c27-beda-e66b05ce5c6a/project/Exercise-Writing-your-own-REST-API-using-Python-Flask-Duplicate-3a9b6dfd-68f9-4978-801c-90337e531605/notebook/PRO%20(Flask)-89ce43eca8674262ba69378311b017b9)

-### Third Element: User Task
+### Third Element: User Task (Report validation by senior)
 This step is designated as a User Task because it requires a review by a senior member at PRO Pharmacy.
 The email generated in the previous Service Task, with the attached PDF report, is reviewed by a senior member who may add additional remarks before dispatching it to our partners.

+🔴--- *insert image of User Task here*🔴
---- *insert image of Generated email with attachement here*
+🔴--- *insert image of Generated email with attachment here*🔴

 ### Fourth Element: Message End Event

+🔴--- *insert image of Message End Event here*🔴

 The process concludes with the sending of the email to our pharmaceutical partners, marking the end of the second process.

 ## Acknowledgments